-Menopause is when a woman stops having periods.
+Menopause is when a woman stops having periods completely.
 It is a natural part of ageing.

-Most women will experience menopausal symptoms.
-Some of these can be severe and have a significant impact on your everyday activities.
+Most women will experience perimenopause and menopause symptoms.
+Some of these can be severe and have a big impact on your everyday activities.

 The length and severity of these symptoms can vary from woman to woman.
 Every woman experiences menopause differently.